pulp/pulp-operator/staging_docs/user/guides/common_issues.md

 The `Multi-Attach` error happens when the deployment is configured to mount a RWO volume and the scheduler tries to run a new pod in a different node.
 To fix the error and allow the new pod to be provisioned, delete the old pod so that the new one will be able to mount the volume.

 Another common scenario that this issue happens is if a node lose communication with the cluster and the controller tries to provision a new pod.
-Since the communication of the failing node with the cluster is lost, it is not possible to dettach the volume before trying to attach it again to the new pod.
+Since the communication of the failing node with the cluster is lost, it is not possible to detach the volume before trying to attach it again to the new pod.

 To avoid this issue, it is recommended to use RWX volumes.
 If it is not possible, modify the `strategy` type from Pulp CR as `Recreate`.